-The subvastus and midvastus approaches often take longer to perform but may result in a faster rehab process because there is little to no trauma to the underlying thigh muscle, making it easier to walk sooner after the operation.
+The subvastus and midvastus approaches often take longer to perform but may result in a faster rehab process.
+This is because there is little to no trauma to the underlying thigh muscle, making it easier to walk sooner after the operation.

 This approach is rarely used.
-It is more common for patients whose knees tend to bend outwards.
+It’s more common for those whose knees tend to bend outward.
 The surgeon enters the knee joint laterally, or from the side of the knee.
 The lateral approach is less invasive than traditional surgery because it spares much of the quadriceps, making it easier for patients to return to walking faster.

-Minimally invasive approaches are not appropriate for every patient.
-Surgeons carefully evaluate each patient and select the approach that is the best.
+Minimally invasive approaches aren’t appropriate for everybody.
+Surgeons carefully evaluate each patient and select the approach that’s best.
 Also, minimally invasive surgery is more difficult to perform and requires a more specific technique, instruments, and surgical training.
 One study found that it requires about one hour longer than a traditional surgery.
 Consult your surgeon to discuss your options.